 The trail to Bear Gulch starts from the parking lot, and there is a bathroom here if you need it before heading out.

-The trail proceeds up a gradual incline, and it is shaded, so that makes it much more pleasant on hot days.
+The trail proceeds up a gradual shaded incline, making it more pleasant on hot days.

 The trail continues its gradual climb, and you pass splits that take you around the cave when it isn’t open.